 In the vast majority of cases, a hoarder is highly secretive.
 A hoarder is not apt to let anyone know of what is going on in regard to the accumulation of possessions and related matters.
 Hoarders frequently live in isolation in their homes.
 Ultimately, as a hoard grows, and a residence ends up in more noticeable disrepair, outsides may begin to notice that something is amiss at a hoarder’s residence.

 In many cases involving hoarding, a hoarder does not recognize a problem.
-Such an individual is likely to believe that hoarding really is standard operating procedure.
+Such an individual is likely to believe that hoarding really is the standard operating procedure.
 In addition, there are hoarders that actually think that what they do is beneficial.
 This cohort believes they are doing some sort of service by holding onto possessions.

 Are hoarders sloppy by nature?

 A conclusion that many people reach is that hoarders are sloppy by nature.
 There certainly are some hoarders who are sloppy.
 Moreover, as a hoard grows in size, and takes over more of a residence, disorganization occurs.
 Nonetheless, hoarders oftentimes are perfectionists, despite the disorder in their homes.
-Because they are perfectionists, many hoarders fear making an incorrect decision when it comes to eliminating possessions.
+Because they are perfectionists, many hoarders fear to make an incorrect decision when it comes to eliminating possessions.
 In addition, about one in five hoarders are also diagnosed with OCD.

 During the early stages of hoarding, no recognizable change in existing relationships may occur.
 However, as hoarding continues, a person afflicted with this condition is likely to become less social and more reclusive.
 If hoarding is discovered, a hoarder is likely to experience significant issues with family members and friends.
 This arises from the likelihood that these individuals will desire to intervene and assist a hoarder in gaining control over the situation.
 A hoarder is likely to resent these efforts, even when made by loved ones.